There are different material extrusion processes.

 Entry level machines are very affordable, with prices ranging from a few hundred to about $ 3000.

-There are even open source and do-it-yourself-kits such as the.
+There are even open source and do-it-yourself-kits such as the RepRap Project.

-This circumstance created a huge community of people developing this technology further.
+This circumstance created a huge community of people developing the technology further.

 The low initial and low running costs are making this technology ideal to apply at schools and universities.

 This Ultimaker2 is part of Melbourne’s Library at The Dock equipment.
-People can learn here how to use open source CAD programs and how to operate this machine and other entry level systems.
+People can learn here how to use open source CAD programs and how to operate this machine as other entry level systems.

 Prosumer machines are starting below 10k USD (pure system costs).